disklaviers Archives - Page 2 of 2 - Alex's Piano Service

 Once you’ve got your media, you’ll need to burn the updated firmware to the CD.

-You can download the Yamaha Mark IV firmware 4.26 from my MEGA drive.
+You can download the Yamaha Mark IV firmware 4.26 from me.
 (The correct firmware is under the Firmware / Mark IV v4.26 directory.)

 Once you’ve burned this to your CD-R, you’ll need to prepare your boot floppy.
-Now, if you happen to have a floppy disk drive and feel like saving a little time, you can copy the floppy disk files from my MEGA drive and put them on your floppy disk.
+Now, if you happen to have a floppy disk drive and feel like saving a little time, you can copy the floppy disk files me and put them on your floppy disk.
 You can then skip the below step.
 The below is copied from Yamaha’s firmware update instruction manual (emphasis and notations mine):

 Unit must be completely booted — green standby light solid green